Trump accuses China of 2018 election meddling; Beijing rejects charge

-UNITED NATIONS (Reuters) - U.S. President Donald Trump accused China of seeking to meddle in the Nov.
-6 U.S. congressional elections on Wednesday, saying Beijing did not want his Republican Party to do well because of his pugnacious stance on trade.
+UNITED NATIONS (Reuters) - U.S. President Donald Trump on Wednesday accused China of seeking to meddle in the Nov.
+6 U.S. congressional elections, saying Beijing did not want his Republican Party to do well because of his pugnacious stance on trade.

 “China has been attempting to interfere in our upcoming 2018 election, coming up in November.
 Against my administration,” Trump told a U.N.
 Security Council meeting whose ostensible subject was nonproliferation of weapons of mass destruction.